Your Challenge Today:

 At the Institute for Integrative Nutrition (IIN) we work with a concept of Primary Nutrition and Secondary Nutrition.
 I have to admit this was a new concept for me at the time and now, I think it’s brilliant … makes perfect sense.

 Secondary Nutrition – is the food we need to survive.
 We need far less food for our body than we need food for the soul.
 It is when our lives are spinning out of balance that we find ourselves reaching for food to fill a void.
-When we find ourselves spending too much time at work with our home life suffering as a result, we reach for comfort in food and drinks.
+When we see ourselves spending too much time at work with our home life suffering, we might grasp for comfort in food and drinks.
 When we are at odds with our careers and uncertain about how to make a meaningful change, we seek solace in comfort foods, familiar places that may not be in keeping with our Living Fit Lifestyle and SMART GOALS.

 Have you ever been there?
 Have you ever been on the other end of a cupcake knowing that you were violating a commitment that you made to yourself and not able to stop because you were sad, upset or depressed?
 I certainly have … I told you about my cookies and ice cream.
-I am actually allergic to dairy, I get this really attractive rash on my face when I eat conventional ice cream and dairy products, it looks like dandruff — on my face.
-I grew up with that rash, and didn’t really mind when I was younger but, by the time I was 13 (maybe) I decided that I had to give up the dairy if I was ever to have clear skin.
-So, you know that I must be in a “I don’t care” mood if I am going to actively choose to eat something that would do that, ewwww.
+I am allergic to dairy; I get this lovely rash on my face when I eat conventional ice cream and dairy products, it looks like dandruff — on my face.
+I grew up with that outbreak, and didn’t mind when I was younger but, by the time I was 13 (maybe) I decided that I had to give up the dairy if I was ever to have clear skin.
+So, you know that I must be in an “I don’t care” mood if I am going to actively choose to eat something that would do that, ewwww.

-Now is a really good time to think about this concept and ask yourself —
+Now is a perfect time to think about this concept and ask yourself —

 How do you refill your well and keep your spiritual cup full?